ironSource/parquetjs/README.md

 Parquet supports nested schemas that allow you to store rows that have a more complex structure than a simple tuple of scalar values.
-To declare a schema with a nested field, omit type `type` key and add a `fields` list instead:
+To declare a schema with a nested field, omit the `type` in the column definition and add a `fields` list instead:

 Consider this example, which allows us to store a more advanced "fruits" table where each row contains a name, a list of colours and a list of "stock" objects.